 Consumer Electronics

-• Items such as computers, television, VCR's, stereos and other items, which contain circuit boards, are considered consumer electronics by the universal waste regulations.
+• Items such as computers, televisions, VCRs, stereos, and other items, that contain circuit boards, are considered consumer electronics by the universal waste regulations.

 • Please contact Rutgers Material Services at (732) 445-2255 for the removal of these items.